rui-vas-tech/rui-vas-tech/README.md

 Outreach
 - Developed process to go from book to audiobook for Spark Publishing company
-- Founder decided to close operations 4 months in

 **6. Founder @ RadioBooks, Lisbon, PT, 2021-23**
 - Radiobooks helped authors and publishers convert